hostand/smartWashingMachine/README.md

     initial: 0
     step: 1
 ```
 Add the code below to your *automations.yaml* file.
-It will increment 1 second to the counter wash_duration from the moment the machine is powered up.
+It will increment 1 second to the counter wash_duration from the moment the machine has any state that is not Powered Down or Switched Off.
 Also the reset automation will reset the counter to 0 when machine is powered down (no current consumption) or switched off (on smart plug).

 ```yaml
 - id: washingmachine_startcounter